GMOD/Apollo/docs/Configure.md

 There are several scripts for migrating from older instances.
 See the [migration guide](Migration.md) for details.
 Particular notes:

-Note: Apollo 2.0 does not require using the `add-webapollo-plugin.pl` because the plugin is loaded implicitely by including the client/apollo/json/annot.json file at run time.
+Note: Apollo 2.0 does not require using the `add-webapollo-plugin.pl` because the plugin is loaded implicitly by including the client/apollo/json/annot.json file at run time.

 #### Upgrading existing JBrowse data stores